DevExpress/testcafe/docs/articles/documentation/using-testcafe/common-concepts/reporters.md

 * [xUnit](https://github.com/DevExpress/testcafe-reporter-xunit)
 * [JSON](https://github.com/DevExpress/testcafe-reporter-json)

-You can also create a [custom reporter](/testcafe/documentation/extending-testcafe/reporter-plugin/) that will fulfill your needs.
+You can also create a [custom reporter](/testcafe/documentation/extending-testcafe/reporter-plugin/) that fulfills your needs.

 Here are some custom reporters developed by the community.